-The LSBF postgraduate portfolio includes a wide range of master’s degree and pre-master’s programmes in management, finance, marketing and business law.
+The LSBF postgraduate portfolio includes a wide range of master’s degree and pre-master’s programmes in management, finance and marketing.

 Our programmes give you access to the highest quality academic partners, extensive corporate networks and modern city-centre campus facilities, allowing you to carve out a successful career in the global business arena.